KelseyDCooper/KelseyDCooper/README.md

 I've led projects in the federal sector for the United States Geological Survey, NASA, and most recently the U.S. Department of Defense.

 ## Current Environmental Project 🍁
-My work with USGS will be published soon and analyzes the impacts of climate change on species in our national parks.
-You can read more about the project [here](https://necsc.umass.edu/projects/one-hundred-parks-and-counting-biodiversity-findings-and-outreach-impacts-nationwide). 🌿
+You can read more about my project with USGS and the Northeast Climate Adaptation Science Center [here](https://necsc.umass.edu/projects/one-hundred-parks-and-counting-biodiversity-findings-and-outreach-impacts-nationwide). 🌿

 Internationally, I have developed a new technology business process for the Netherlands Ministry of Justice and Security and have analyzed humanitarian data fror UNAIDS through Arqaam, a global monitoring and evaluation company based in Germany.